In today’s post I am going to be sharing my process for managing Fulfillment By Amazon (FBA) long term storage fees as an FBA Seller.

 Determining Which Items to Remove

 Most likely when it comes up to the day before long term storage fees, you will still have some items that you were not able to sell.
 That means it is time to figure if you should pay the long term storage fee or if you should have the item sent back to you.
-I generally go through this process as close as possible to the date of long term storage fees.
-Generally this is 1 or 2 days beforehand.
+I go through this process 1 or 2 days before the LTS fees will be charged.

-When there is a free removal promotion available, I typically will pay a LTS fee on any item where the fee is $1 or less.
-If there is not a free removal promotion available, I will typically pay the LTS fee on any item where the fee is $1.50 or less.
+When there is a free removal promotion available, I typically will pay a LTS fee on any item where the fee is $0.5 or less.
+If there is not a free removal promotion available, I will typically pay the LTS fee on any item where the fee is $1.00 or less.
+Again this assumes that I think there’s a very good chance the item will sell in the next 30 days.

 I say typically, as there are exceptions to this.
-For example if I have a toy that sells for $100 that is very likely to sell in December, I would be likely to pay a much higher storage fee in August.
-If I was to remove it, I would lose the opportunity to have the item sell as I wouldn’t be able to send it back in right away.
+For example if I have a toy that sells for $100 that is very likely to sell in December, I would be likely to pay a storage fee of $1.25 each month from September through November if needed.
+If I was to remove it, I might lose the opportunity to have the item sell due to having to wait 3 to 6 months to send the item back in.

 On the flip side, if I have an item that will sell for $5 or less, I generally won’t pay any fee, and will just have the item returned to me if free removals are available.
 Then I will donate or liquidate it.